leijing7/video-segment-haskell/README.md

 ## Video Segmentation

 These Haskell scripts are to segment Audio/video according to Praat output txt file as like NX_2.txt format.
 It uses FFmpeg to do the lift jobs.
+They are written quite time ago to help Linguistics researchers to segment recordings.
+Normally they use Praat to mark the video clip start and end time, then use these scripts to cut them.

 <hr>